 The informant of his death was Thomas Lane, farmer of Tower Hill.

-However, he did have a brother John Lane who was a farmer at Clonlara, Co.
+As a son of Thomas Lane & Ellen Moloney of Shravokee, he had many brothers and a sister both in Australia and the USA including a brother John Lane who was a farmer at Clonlara (Shravokee), Co.
 Clare, Ireland, at the time of his death in 1926.

 Roger Lane is buried at Tower Hill Cemetery.
 Gravestone of Roger Lane.